Using Nash Bargaining and LLMs to Systematize Fairness

 Searching for the Best Agreement

-Once we can compare any two agreements from each party’s perspective, we need to search for the one that maximizes the Nash product across all parties.
+Once we can compare any two agreements from each party’s perspective, we need to search for the one that maximizes the Nash product across everyone.
 Mediator.ai uses a genetic algorithm: start with a pool of candidate agreements, then repeatedly combine and mutate them to breed better ones.
 Crossover takes two high-scoring agreements and splices their terms together: deadline from one, payment split from another.
 Mutation tweaks individual terms: adjusting a dollar amount by 10%, shifting a date, swapping a clause.
 Each candidate gets scored against every party’s utility function, and the Nash product determines which survive to the next generation.

 Mediator.ai System Architecture